pmgbergen/porepy/Install.md

     pip install -r requirements.txt

-If you plan to edit the code, also do
+If you plan more advanced usage, also do

     pip install -r requirements-dev.txt